sensu/sensu-docs/content/sensu-go/6.1/api/tessen.md

 ## Opt in to or out of Tessen {#tessen-put}

-The `/tessen` API endpoint provides HTTP PUT access to opt in to or opt out of Tessen.
+The `/tessen` API endpoint provides HTTP PUT access to opt in to or opt out of Tessen for unlicensed Sensu instances.

+{{% notice note %}}
-Tessen is enabled by default on Sensu backends and required for [licensed][3] Sensu instances.
+**NOTE**: Tessen is enabled by default on Sensu backends and required for [licensed](../../operations/maintain-sensu/license) Sensu instances.
+If you have a licensed instance and want to opt out of Tessen, contact your account manager.
+{{% /notice %}}

 ### Example {#tessen-put-example}